First American is a financial services company that provides title insurance and settlement services to the real estate and mortgage industries.

 Figma UI Kit

-I built the new Figma UI kit from scratch based on the Sketch and code components as a reference.
+I constructed a brand-new Figma UI kit from the ground up, using the Sketch and code components as a reference.
 The library comprises design tokens (Figma styles), foundational components, and a variety of complex components utilized in Ignite.

 The updates made to the component library encompassed a wide range of additions, such as new design tokens, foundational components, and tooling.
-The new tooling helped streamline or automate processes and tasks (such as Lerna, a monorepo package management and publishing tool).
+The inclusion of new tools helped to simplify or automate various processes and tasks, such as Lerna, a tool for managing and publishing packages in a monorepo.

-IDS is still a work in progress, as with all design systems.
-Several current and future initiatives on the roadmap will bring the design system to a sufficient level of maturity.
+The IDS is an ongoing project, as with all design systems.
+There are several current and upcoming initiatives on the roadmap that will help to bring the design system to a satisfactory level of maturity.

-- Additional foundational components such as grid, text, and avatar.
+- Adding new foundational components, such as text and avatar.

-- A website for a single source of truth.
+- Creating a website to serve as a single source of truth for IDS.

-- More robust release management and a changelog
+- Enhancing release management with a more robust process and a changelog.